Heprain/SEFFSal/README.md

  <br />

 **2. Train.**

-You can change the `--' files in the script to choose the model for training.
+You can modify the 'train.sh' or 'options.py' to choose the model for training.
 ```
 bash train.sh
 ```

-After training, the checkpoints will be saved in the path `--', where the XXX depends on the training config.
+After training, the checkpoints will be saved in the path `snapshots/xx_ep101/', where the xx depends on the training config.

 **3. Test.**

 ```
 bash test.sh
 ```
+After testing, the saliency map will be saved in the path `map/xx_ep101/'.

 **4. Eval.**